-Mark A. Morgan currently serves as the Acting Commissioner of U.S. Customs and Border Protection (CBP).
-In that capacity, Mr. Morgan oversees 60,000 employees, manages a budget of over $13 billion, and ensures the effective operations of CBP’s mission to protect national security while promoting economic prosperity.
-Mr. Morgan directs CBP’s three core missions, counterterrorism, border security, and trade enforcement, while facilitating $4 Trillion in trade and facilitating travel of over 365 million people through ports of entry.
+Mark A. Morgan is the Senior Official Performing the Duties of the Commissioner of U.S. Customs and Border Protection (CBP).
+In this leadership position, he oversees 60,000 employees, manages a budget of over $13 billion, and ensures the effective operations of CBP’s mission to protect national security while promoting economic prosperity.
+Mr. Morgan directs CBP’s three core missions, counterterrorism, border security, and trade enforcement, while facilitating $4 trillion in trade and facilitating travel of over 410 million people through ports of entry.
 He oversees the largest law enforcement agency and the second-largest revenue-collecting source in the federal government.